top of page

 The assessment does not process trauma.
 It does not navigate vulnerability.
 It does not guide emotional release.
 It does not establish a therapeutic relationship.
 It does not replace, compete with, or substitute for licensed clinical care.

-The boundary between structural assessment and clinical treatment is not a limitation the practice manages around.
+The boundary between structural identification and clinical treatment is not a limitation the practice manages around.
 It is a boundary maintained as professional discipline.
 The work stops where licensure begins — not because it has to, but because the integrity of the work requires it.

 SECTION 4